uswds/uswds/README.md

 This will add the Draft Web Design Standards as a dependency for your project and save it to your `package.json` file.
 The package will be installed in `node_modules` under `uswds`.
-The CSS file(s) are generated on the `npm-prepublish` hook and can found in the following directory: `./node_modules/uswds/assets/css`.
+The CSS file(s) are generated on the `npm-prepublish` hook and can found in the following directory `./node_modules/uswds/assets/css` once the package is installed.

-An `npm` task called `build-sass` is supplied, though you are not required to use it, that will compile the Sass to a CSS file named `uswds.css` (in `node_modules/uswds/assets/css/uswds.css`).

 Note: You might get an [`npm` warning related to `lodash`](https://github.com/18F/web-design-standards/pull/902#issuecomment-161076213), but you can generally ignore it.
 This error is related to a dependency found in `node-sass`.